Old Firm games to have 900 away fans

 "Because we had red zones, we weren't sure what the Covid situation was going to be for that period of time."

-Rangers host Celtic on 3 April in the Scottish Premier League, with the sides' final meeting to take place after the Premiership splits in half for the remaining five matches of the season.
+Rangers host Celtic on 3 April, with the sides' final meeting to take place after the Premiership splits in half for the remaining five matches of the season.

 - What happened to Shergar?
 A prize-winning super horse is kidnapped from an enigmatic owner